Colors and Color Lists

 To save a color list to disk, click on the list popup name above the list (it might be named “untitled” if it is a newly-created color list), and select Save List As...

 A dialog provides options for which of the transform’s data sets should be saved in the file and the preferred units.
-ColorThink will save the list data to disk as a CGATS-format text file, a .cxf file, or an .mxf file (for use within i1Profiler).
+ColorThink saves the list data to disk as a CGATS-format text file, a .cxf file, or an .mxf file (for use within i1Profiler).

-ColorThink can view and save files in the following colorimetric color models:
+ColorThink opens and saves files in the following colorimetric color units / models:

 Graphing Color Lists

-Clicking on Graph List will send the points of the color list to the grapher and open the grapher for viewing.
+Clicking on Graph List sends the points of the color list to the grapher and opens the grapher for viewing.

 Specific points in the color list can be highlighted using common conventions:

-Highlighted points in the color list will be displayed in the grapher with cross hairs to identify their position.
+Highlighted points in the color list are marked in the grapher with cross hairs to identify their position.

 NEW!